Skip to content

 Harvesting Process⚓︎

-If the hit is lower than the target, the block is valid and is announced to the rest of the network.
-Other nodes then verify the block, ensuring:
+The completed block is then announced to the rest of the network and other nodes then verify it, ensuring:

 • The transactions are valid.